NL33/electron-git/znext.md

 --main window: add scroll to folder contents, so it's clear if there are contents that flow over the present view

 -main window: adjust styling of buttons at the bottom in the case that window is made narrow (smaller than 275px )

+--compare window: add header info about whether viewing summary of changes of full doc.

+--main window, compare window, when opening a doc: add loading spinner

 # contact notes

 if link it to github, could tell them about it to get their support